shakilmith/documentation/frontend/react/react-conditional-rendering/index.md

 ![alt text](image5.png)

-The second expression has been evaluated as the first expression doesn't match with the expression.
+The second expression has been evaluated as the first expression does not match with the expression.

 ## Using Logical && Expression in React

-In react, we can combine logical && (and) and logical || (or) with if, else if condition, to make complex logic.
+In react, we can combine logical && (and) and logical || (or) with if, else-if condition, to make complex logic.
 Hence, there are other uses of logical && in jsx.
 We can render certain code block (after && operator) using the logical && when only the condition (using in the left side) is true.
 Such as,

 **app.js**